 Address: Kyrkoköpinge, 23191 Trelleborg

-The church was probably built in a romantic style in the late 1100s.
+The church is built in a romantic style, probably in the late 1100s.

-The church was probably built in a romantic style in the late 1100s.
-Originally it consisted of a nave, a chancel and a vestibule.
-It had a flat wooden roof but this was replaced with a cross vault in the Middle Ages.
-At the same time one more tower in the west and a porch in the south was built.
+Originally the church consisted of a nave, a chancel and a vestibule.
+It had a flat wooden roof but this was replaced with a cross vault during medieval times.
+At the same time one more tower in the west and a porch in the south was added.

-Because of the closeness to Gylle church, Kyrkoköpinge and Gylle had the same reverend during a long time.
-In the year 1555 Kyrkoköpinge church was under a demolition threat.
-It was considered that the inhabitants in Kyrkoköpinge could go to Gylle instead.
+Because of the closeness to Gylle church, for a long time Kyrkoköpinge and Gylle had the same vicar.
+In 1555 Kyrkoköpinge church was under threat of demolition, since the churches were so close the sentiment was that the villagers in Kyrkoköpinge could go to Gylle instead.

 Originally there were two entrances, one for men and one for women.
 The men had to go through the porch, and the women had a separate entrance on the opposite side.